matrix-org/synapse/docs/workers.md

 Registration/login requests can be handled separately purely to help ensure that unexpected load doesn't affect new logins and sign ups.

-Finally, event sending requests can be balanced by the embedded room ID (or URI, or even just round robin).
+Finally, event sending requests can be balanced by the room ID in the URI (or the full URI, or even just round robin), the room ID is the path component after `/rooms/`.
 If there is a large bridge connected that is sending or may send lots of events, then a dedicated set of workers can be provisioned to limit the effects of bursts of events from that bridge on events sent by normal users.

 #### Stream writers